Order Baltimore Catechism worksheets using your favorite fonts, colors, and SIZES.

 Deharbe's Catechism is an excellent catechism.
 I found it to have been better than the old BC, because the questions and answers were better.
 It was translated for the English and Americans from the German catechism in the 1860s and 1880s.

 The Catechism Explained can be bought at Amazon and is a wonderful book that explains the Baltimore Catechism in a way that priests and other adults can use as a reference.
-As old a book as it is, it is nice to see a bit of an index in it so that it is easier to research real life issues.
+As old a book as it is, it is nice to see its excellent index which makes it so much easier to research real life issues.

 I like it much better than the BC No. 3, as it adds in stories from the Bible and the saints lives.